KadekM/orientdb-scala-stream/README.md

 ```scala
 implicit val loader = OrientLoaderDeserializing()
 ```
-Loader specified what to do with your entity before it is sent to the source of the stream (and thus possibly emmited downstreams). **It runs on thread which has database setup as ThreadLocal, so you can call methods which require it**.
+Loader specified what to do with your entity before it is sent to the source of the stream (and thus possibly emitted downstreams). **It runs on thread which has database setup as ThreadLocal, so you can call methods which require it**.
 In stream operations, there is no such guarantee.
 You can implement your `OrientLoader`.

 **The way this works may change in future.**